fidelity/spock/docs/basic_tutorial/Define.md

 Notice that even before we've built and linked all of the related `spock` components together we are referencing the parameters we have defined in our `spock` class.
-Below we are passing in the `ModelConfig` class as a parameter `model_config` to the `__init__` function where we can then access the parameters with `.` notation.
+Below we are passing in the `ModelConfig` class as a parameter `model_config` to the `__init__` function where we can then access the parameters with `.` notation (if we import the `ModelConfig` class here and add it as a type hint to `model_config` most IDE auto-complete will work out of the box).
 We could have also passed in individual parameters instead if that is the preferred syntax.

 ```python
 import torch.nn as nn